Recipe: Summer Vegetable and White Bean Soup

 Instructions:

-- In a large stockpot on the stove over medium-high heat, add oil, onions, and carrots.
+- In a large stockpot over medium-high heat on the stove, add oil, onions, and carrots.
 Sauté until tender, about 3 minutes.

 - Add garlic, zucchini, squash, and tomatoes.
 Sauté 2-3 minutes or until tender.